AungMyoKyaw/betterprompt-mcp/README.md

 - TypeScript 5.7+, ESM, Zod validation
 - Enhanced, colorized server logging (to stderr)
 - Hybrid approach: rule-based techniques + AI sampling

 ---

+## Auto-apply to every request (no manual tool calls)

+Many MCP clients allow selecting a prompt template to include at the start of a chat or session.
+BetterPrompt publishes:

+- `betterprompt-default-prelude`

+Enable this prompt in your client’s “Prompts” or “Prelude/System” section to automatically apply BetterPrompt techniques to each user message.
+This keeps your workflow simple—no need to mention BetterPrompt or call tools explicitly.
+The assistant will adaptively apply techniques and produce higher quality answers.

+Notes:

+- The exact UI for enabling a default prompt varies by MCP client.
+Look for a way to select or add a “prompt”/“system”/“prelude” entry for a server.
+- This approach works across MCP clients because it relies on standard `prompts/list` and `get_prompt` support.
+- If your client doesn’t support prompts, you can still use the `betterprompt` tool explicitly.

+---